Table Of Contents

 The biomass dryness is directly proportional to the centrifugal force and residence time in the centrifuge for the biomass & ethanol slurry.

-The typical residence time in a decanter centrifuge is the range of 10 to 30 seconds.
+The typical residence time in a decanter centrifuge ranges from 10 to 30 seconds.

 The graph above shows the relationship between residence time and biomass dryness for these ethanol extraction centrifuges.